Jack Hedley: Career

+Personal life

+Hedley met his first wife Jean Fraser whilst filming The Very Edge (1963) in Ireland; They married in 1965 and got divorced in 1984.

 Hedley retired from acting relatively early, admitting that he found the wealth and travel opportunities far more enticing than the urge to perform.
 He found most actors "a sorry lot" and did not have many friends among them, saying that "Acting is not an art, it is just an interpretation, an actor does not create anything.
 That is why most of them are so short-sighted".

+After a brief illness, Hedley died of a heart attack on 11 December 2021, at the age of 92.